 July 24, 1993 at Kitakyushi Stadium, Ezaki would team with Katsuji Ueda and Mr. Gannosuke against the team of Shirkroad, Chiaki Matsuyama and Abe with Gannosuke picking up the victory over Matsuyama.
 Ezaki would end up making his first impact on the main event of the show after Atsushi Onita would defeat Mr. Pogo in a Exploding Barbed wire Double Hell Death Match.
 Pogo would end up attacking Onita after the match with Mr. Chin an old IWE wrestler in his 60's and turned comedy opening card match wrestler would end up trying to make the save for Onita but Pogo would end up throwing Chin into the Exploding Barbed wire.
 Onita would end up covering Chin's body and Pogo would then blow a fireball at Onita's back.
 Ezaki would then rush the ring to cover Onita's burnt body and protect them both until more help could come.
 Ezaki and Masato Tanaka would both grab Chin's unconscious body and carry him to the back for safety.

-entered into the FMW Independent Jr. Heavyweight Title Tournament.
-His first
+FMW Independent Jr. Heavyweight Title Tournament.
+His first round opponent would

 September 25, 1993 in Hiratsuka, Ezaki would face off against Battle Ranger Z in the Semi-Finals of the tournament to crown the new FMW Independent Jr. Heavyweight Champion.
 Ezaki would be out matched by the more experienced Battle Ranger who would end up and again defeat Ezaki and advancing to the finals where he would end up losing to The Great Sasuke.